 Internships and Research Opportunities

-Psychology students have the opportunity to gain experience outside of the classroom by participating in our co-op/internship program at a site off campus or through research with our faculty.
+Psychology students have the opportunity to gain experience outside of the classroom by participating in our Experiential Learning program at a site off campus or through research with our faculty.
 Some of the companies our students have worked with for their internship include:

 - Livengren Counseling Center